CrimsonWing1/flamegen/README.md

 ## Progress
 ### Finished -
-- Tribes and hybrids generating for new cats
+- Tribes generating for new cats

 ### In Progress -
 - Getting tribes to actually save
-- Changing role names
+- Changing role names and clan naming

 ### Will be added -
 - Inheriting parent's tribe(s)